fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.16.1 =
+* [Fixed] Fixes the price and odometer range filters not working outside the context of the [invp_archive] shortcode.
+* [Fixed] Fixes a bug in the Avada Builder integration added in 14.16.0 to prevent a warning being logged when processing Text Block layout elements that do not have a meta key configured.

 = 14.16.0 =
 * [Added] Adds an integration with Gravity Forms.
 Provides a Vehicle field type that allows users to add vehicles to leads captured with Gravity Forms.